AlisonPanisson/ABDinAOPL/instructions.md

-# ABDinAOPL -- An Interface for Argumentation-Based Dialogues in Agent-Oriented Programming Languages
+# An Interface for Argumentation-Based Dialogues in Agent-Oriented Programming Languages

 This interface was implemented using JaCaMo Framework.
 More information about JaCaMo is available [here](http://jacamo.sourceforge.net/).
 Also, you need to be familiar with [Jason](http://jason.sourceforge.net/wp/) agent-oriented programming language.